Balogun-Adebisi/Resume/Curriculum Vitae.md

 **CAREER PROGRESSION**
-**Aug 2013 – Present
+**Aug 2013 – Present**
-Information Technology Administrator**
+*Information Technology Administrator*
 Bond Maritime Services Limited (Oil & Gas Maritime Services).
-2A Louis Solomon Close, Victoria Island, Lagos.
+Victoria Island, Lagos.
 - Updating of inventory for all Hardware/Software/Licenses and other types of computer documentation.
 - Monitoring and maintaining Computer systems, Network & Internet services, website design & update for the organisation.
 - Installation, configuring and diagnose of computers (Laptop, Desktops), printers and solve technical / applications problems.